Eligibility and How to Apply

 Find out about eligibility for NHS funding, undergraduate and postgraduate loans from the Student Loans Company, as well as how to apply.

 STUDENT LOANS COMPANY FUNDING

-Students studying Medicine or Dentistry in years 1-4 can apply for support from the Student Loans Company most applicable to them.
+Students studying Medicine or Dentistry in YRS 1 - 4 can apply for support from the Student Loans Company.
 Find further information about the relevant funding authorities where you should apply.

 NHS BURSARY FUNDING

 Medics and Dentists with a 'home' status who usually live in England may be eligible to apply to the NHS for funding support in their 5th and subsequent years of study.

 If you live in England and will be studying in England, the NHS Bursary will assess you and, if you qualify, will pay you a bursary.
 Discover further information about the NHS immigration and residence requirements.

 In addition to 'home' students who normally live in England, the University also notifies NHS Wales about Medics and Dentists in their 5th year of study .
 Scotland, Northern Ireland and the Republic of Ireland all have their separate processes for dealing with Medics and Dentists in their 5th year of study.
 If you live in a UK country outside of England and wish to study in England, you should contact the relevant funding Authority in your home country.

 If you normally lived in Europe before your course began, you can apply to your own country for funding, or apply to any UK funding body (e.g. Student Loans Company or the NHS Bursary), but you may receive fees support only.
 Find out how your eligibility is affected by the country you study or live in.